-Scripting Manifestation: How to Write Your Future Into Reality
+Scripting Manifestation: How to Write Your Desired Reality

-What if you could sit down with a blank notebook, write out a detailed story of your perfect day, and then watch as your actual life begins to mirror those exact words?
+What if you could sit down with a blank notebook and write a detailed story of the life you are practicing becoming available for?

 What is Scripting Manifestation?